-Where a company has its business in different locations or has several units in the same location, the following applies to the calculation of the framework for salary increases in accordance with sub-clause 1.3.
-If it has been the clear practice of the company, when applying previous salary agreements, or if a local agreement on this has been made, 'company' means the company as a whole.
-Otherwise, the agreement is applied by company unit.
+In cases where a company operates in multiple locations or has several units within the same location, the following applies to the calculation of the wage increase framework under section 1.3.

+If it has been a clear practice within the company when applying previous wage agreements, or if a local agreement has been reached, the term "company" refers to the company as a whole; otherwise, the agreement is applied per company unit.